Reactor neutrino physics potentials of cryogenic pure-CsI crystal: experimental results analysis

 \subsection{Light yield}

-Light yield is one of the most critical parameter for a low threshold detector.
-We have measured a group of light yields at different bias voltages, from 34.0~V to 37.0~V with a step of 0.5~V. In general, with the bias voltage increases, both the photon detection efficiency (PDE) and the cross talk probability increase.
-Measured light yields results are shown in Fig.~$\ref{EnergyLinearity}$ and Table~\ref{LYtable}.
+As one of the most critical parameters for a low threshold detector, we have measured a group of light yields at different bias voltages, from 34.0~V to 37.0~V with a step of 0.5~V using two different radioactive sources.
+In general, with the bias voltage increases, both the Photon Detection Efficiency (PDE) and the CT and AP probabilities increase.
+The measured light yield results are shown in Fig.~$\ref{LY}$ and Table~\ref{LYtable}.
 A positive correlation between the bias voltages and the light yields is observed.
-The light yield enhancements from cross talks were calibrated at three bias voltages, 35.0~V, 36.0~V, and 37.0~V. After correcting the cross talk effect, an increase is still observed mainly due to the enhancement of PDE.
+After eliminating the effects of iCT, eCT, and AP, the corrected light yield of the 2-inch pure CsI crystal with SiPM arrays is finally shown in Fig.~$\ref{LY}$ as square points.
+A slow increase is still observed mainly due to the enhancement of PDE, which is the only factor that could change the detector's light yield with V$_{bias}$.
 The calibration of PDE at liquid nitrogen temperature will be carried out in our follow-up research.

-We have measured the linearity of energy response of this crystal from from 5.9 keV to 59.6 keV, as shown in Fig.~$\ref{EnergyLinearity}$.
-The vertical error bars represent resolutions of these peaks.
-This results exhibit good linearity, especially with no drop at energies below 10 keV.
-This performance is particularly important for measuring low-energy signals at the keV level, and is significantly better than most doped crystals.

-As mentioned, the surfaces of SiPM arrays were covered by TPB for improving the light yield.
-It's curious to know what if no TPB painting?
+As mentioned, the surfaces of SiPM arrays were covered by TPB to improve the light yield.
 Theoretically, light yield could increase about $\sim$100$\%$ by using TPB, because QE of SiPM would increase from $\sim$25$\%$ at 340~nm to $\sim$50$\%$ at 420~nm.
-It it tested with an experiment using two SiPM arrays, but one array was not coated with TPB.
+It is tested with an experiment using two SiPM arrays, but one array was not coated with TPB.
 Figure~\ref{TPBplot} shows the measured results without CT correction at three V$_{bias}$ values.
-The red and blue lines represent light yield measured with the SiPM array without and with TPB, respectively.
-Clearly, the increase demonstrates the importance of using TPB.
+The red and blue lines represent the light yields measured with the SiPM array without and with TPB, respectively.
+The increase demonstrates the importance of using TPB.